What Do Heavy and Tractor-Trailer Truck Driver Do?

 Are There Job Opportunities for Heavy and Tractor-Trailer Truck Drivers?

 In the United States, there were 1,871,700 jobs for Heavy and Tractor-Trailer Truck Driver in 2016.
 New jobs are being produced at a rate of 5.8% which is above the national average.
 The Bureau of Labor Statistics predicts 108,400 new jobs for Heavy and Tractor-Trailer Truck Driver by 2026.
-The BLS estimates 213,500 yearly job openings in this field.
+There will be an estimated 213,500 positions for Heavy & Tractor-Trailer Truck Driver per year.

 The states with the most job growth for Heavy & Tractor-Trailer Truck Driver are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.